 Putting the Green Back into Green Energy Construction

-Ultimate conditions stormwater management controls are largely a vegetation management exercise involving minimizing impervious coverage and the conversion of agricultural lands to meadow grasses, resulting in an improvement of hydrologic characteristics.
+In this context, stormwater management controls are largely a vegetation management exercise, involving the minimization of impervious coverage and the conversion of agricultural lands to meadow grasses, resulting in an improvement of hydrologic characteristics.

-1. Understand the many potential factors to consider when developing a SWM and ESC plan for green energy projects.
+1. Understand the many potential factors to consider when developing a stormwater management (SWM) and erosion and sediment control (ESC) plan for green energy projects

-2. Present potential site-specific solutions to SWM and ESC for green energy projects.
+2. Present potential site-specific solutions to SWM and ESC for green energy projects

-3. Stress the importance of a robust and detailed monitoring and maintenance program.
+3. Stress the importance of a robust and detailed monitoring and maintenance program

 ABOUT THE PRESENTER

-Nick has provided the full suite of stormwater management services for green energy projects including stormwater management design, conveyance and erosion and sediment controls to mitigate potential impacts to downstream receivers.
+Nick has provided the full suite of stormwater management services for green energy projects, including stormwater management design, conveyance and erosion and sediment controls to mitigate potential impacts to downstream receivers.